abhaysp95/vimwiki/ssh in termux.md

 $ ssh user_name@192.168.***.*** -p 8022 -i ~/.ssh/ssh_termux/id_rsa
 ```

-On entering the above command, it will connect your mobile as ssh host to desktop as ssh client.
+On entering the above command, it will connect your mobile as ssh client to desktop which is ssh host.
 It will prompt you for nothing.